mre/mre.github.io.v2/blog/2017-makefiles.md

   </div
   <figcaption>
   What do clothes have to do with Makefiles?
 Find out in this post.
-  <a href="http://www.freepik.com/free-photos-vectors/background">Background vector created by Anindyanfitri - Freepik.com</a>
+  <a href="http://www.freepik.com/free-photos-vectors/background">Illustration by Anindyanfitri - Freepik.com</a>
   </figcaption>
 </figure